Levintsky/ML-tutorial/Bayes/VI.md

 		<img src="/Bayes/images/VI/em-elbo1.png" alt="drawing" width="250"/>\
 		<img src="/Bayes/images/VI/em-elbo2.png" alt="drawing" width="400"/>
 	- The generalized EM, or GEM, algorithm addresses the problem of an intractable M step.
 Instead of aiming to maximize L(q, θ) with respect to θ, it seeks instead to change the parameters in such a way as to increase its value;
-- Mixture Model (Kevin Murphy, Chap 11):
+- Kevin Murphy, Chap 11:
 	- Important property:
 		- **log-sum-exp is Convex**, so Z(w) is always convex for mixture models
 	- p(x) = sum_z p(x,z)